Tomas Van Den Spiegel

-Basketball playing career
+Professional career

-Pro clubs

 Van Den Spiegel first began playing basketball in the youth age club ranks of Osiris Denderleeuw, from 1987 to 1995, and then with the youth clubs of Okapi Aalst.
 He debuted at age 17, in the Belgian first division.
 He was named Belgian League Rookie of the year in 1996.
 In 1997, he moved to Sunair Oostende.
 With Oostende, he won two Belgian League championship titles and 2 Belgian Cups.

 In 2001, he was named the Belgian Player of the Year, and he then signed a three-year contract with the top-tier level Italian LBA League club Fortitudo Bologna, where he was a EuroLeague runner-up in 2004.
 He them moved to the Italian club Virtus Roma.
 After a season-and-a-half with Virtus Roma, he chose the Russian club CSKA Moscow, as his next career destination.

 With CSKA Moscow, Van Den Spiegel won the EuroLeague championship in both 2006 and 2008.
 With CSKA, he was also a EuroLeague runner-up in 2007.
 With CSKA, Van Den Spiegel also won three Russian Championships and two Russian Cups.